Egeeio/egee-xyz/ocs.md

 He was the very first mascot for the YouTube channel before I even knew what the furry fandom was.

 His outfit usually consists of a red hoodie, black tank-top, and dark jeans.
 He occasionally wears shorts instead pants, usually sans hoodie.
-His his is brown and shaggy between his ears and neck.
+His hair is brown and shaggy between his ears and neck.

 Egee is very festive and loves holidays & color.
 His favorite alt hairstyle is half-dye with the Bi Pride Flag.